Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 26th, 2023:

 This week I will be mostly working on my C assignment which is REALLY difficult.
 I hope I manage to get a good grade, not because I want a good grade, but because I WANT TO BECOME A FKNG ENGINEER!!!

+### Dec 1st, 2023:

+I decided to get back to my Web Development studies.
+I think it will be better if I really focus on skills that can give me job opportunities.
+As for the university subjects, they will remain important, and they will provide me the Computer Science foundations that I need, but I need to be employable.